PriyanshiNegi01/CVIP-Data-Science-Intern_Phase-II/Task 3 - Email Spam Detection/README.md

 # Project: Email Spam Detection

-The project focuses on conducting Exploratory Data Analysis (EDA) on the Global Terrorism Dataset.
+The project focuses on conducting Email Spam Detection.
+It is a binary classification problem.
 The primary objective of this project is to classify an email into the spam or not spam.

 ## Tools Used